virada-k/instacart-predictive-analytics-for-customer-behavior/03-machine-learning/customer-segmentation-r/README.md

 - **Criteria:** A customer is flagged as a "High Risk" if their current gap exceeds their personal average by 1.3x (30% delay).

-- **Impact:** Identified 29,761 high-value customers (At-Risk Loyalists) who are deviating from their usual habits.
+- **Impact:** Identified 29,761 high-value customers (At-Risk Loyalists) who are deviating from their established purchase patterns.

 <br>